 Latitude, longitude, and time are defined by internationally recognized standards, and hence, identifying the coordinates of these types is sufficient to locate data values uniquely with respect to time and a point on the earth's surface.
 On the other hand identifying the vertical coordinate is not necessarily sufficient to locate a data value vertically with respect to the earth's surface.
 In particular a model may output data on the dimensionless vertical coordinate used in its mathematical formulation.
 To achieve the goal of being able to spatially locate all data values, this convention includes the definitions of common dimensionless vertical coordinates in Appendix D, Parametric Vertical Coordinates .
 These definitions provide a mapping between the dimensionless coordinate values and dimensional values that can be uniquely located with respect to a point on the earth's surface.
-The definitions are associated with a coordinate variable via the standard_name and formula_terms attributes.
+The definitions are associated with a coordinate variable via the standard\name and formula\terms attributes.
 For backwards compatibility with COARDS use of these attributes is not required, but is strongly recommended.

 It is often the case that data values are not representative of single points in time and/or space, but rather of intervals or multidimensional cells.
 This convention defines a bounds attribute to specify the extent of intervals or cells.
-When data that is representative of cells can be described by simple statistical methods, those methods can be indicated using the cell_methods attribute.
+When data that is representative of cells can be described by simple statistical methods, those methods can be indicated using the cell\methods attribute.
 An important application of this attribute is to describe climatological and diurnal statistics.

 Methods for reducing the total volume of data include both packing and compression.
 Packing reduces the data volume by reducing the precision of the stored numbers.
-It is implemented using the attributes add_offset and scale_factor which are defined in the NUG.
+It is implemented using the attributes add\offset and scale\factor which are defined in the NUG.
 Compression on the other hand loses no precision, but reduces the volume by not storing missing data.
 The attribute compress is defined for this purpose.

-1.4.
+1.5.
 Relationship to the COARDS Conventions

-These conventions generalize and extend the COARDS conventions [COARDS] .
+These conventions generalize and extend the COARDS conventions [COARDS].
 A major design goal has been to maintain backward compatibility with COARDS.
 Hence applications written to process datasets that conform to these conventions will also be able to process COARDS conforming datasets.
 We have also striven to maximize conformance to the COARDS standard so that datasets that only require the metadata that was available under COARDS will still be able to be processed by COARDS conforming applications.
-But because of the extensions that provide new metadata content, and the relaxation of some COARDS requirements, datasets that conform to these conventions will not necessarily be recognized by applications that adhere to the COARDS conforming are summarized below.
+But because of the extensions that provide new metadata content, and the relaxation of some COARDS requirements, datasets that conform to these conventions will not necessarily be recognized by applications that adhere to the COARDS conventions.
+The features of these conventions that allow writing netCDF files that are not COARDS conforming are summarized below.